utilmeta/utype/docs/en/references/field.md

 print(inst)
 # > AliasSchema(seg_key='value', at_param=3, item_list=[1, 2])
 ```
-1.  `seg_key`: The name `__key__` of a data field contains a double underscore and is not recognized as a field because it is a property name.
+1. `seg_key`: the name `__key__` of a data field contains a double underscore and is not recognized as a field
-2. The name `@param` of a `at_param` data field contains special characters and cannot be declared as a variable in Python.
+2. `at_param`: the name `@param` of a data field contains special characters and cannot be declared as a variable in Python.
-3.  `item_list`: The name `items` of the data field is an inherent method of the dictionary type and cannot be directly used as the field property name of the Schema data class.
+3. `item_list`: the name `items` of the data field is an inherent method of the `dict` and cannot be directly used as the field property name of the Schema dataclass.

-In the instance, you can still access the value of the field using the corresponding property name, and in the data class, `alias` it is also the name of the output field by default.
+In the instance, you can still access the value of the field using the corresponding attribute name, and in the dataclass, `alias` is also the name of the output field by default.

 ```python
 print(inst.item_list)